paquettm/paquettm/Resume_Writing.md

 ![Example Resume](./Example_Resume.png)

 Ronald's Resume is OK, but it could be better...

-It may need some changes to get it to reach the stage at which it will be read by employers.
+Depending if it gets parsed visually or by reading the file, the multi-column layout could land Ronald's resume in the rejection pile.

-Read on...
+In the next section, we explore how to optimize Ronald's resume to increase the chances it will be read by the hiring manager.

 ## ATS Friendliness